 The ways in which the firm manages the risks faced include producing key risk information and indicators to measure and monitor performance and using a management team to monitor and control specific risks.

-The management team comprises the Board, consisting of the Managing Director and two co-Directors, The Head of Financial Planning, the Compliance Manager and Marketing Manager all of whom who meet informally on a daily basis to discuss any relevant matter relating to the business.
+The management team comprises the Board, consisting of the Managing Director and two co-Directors, the Compliance Manager and Marketing Manager all of whom who meet informally on a daily basis to discuss any relevant matter relating to the business.
 More formal meetings are held on a quarterly basis to discuss the financial management accounts.
 The management team are supported by external compliance consultants who are well versed in the regulatory and risk issues.

 There are a number of reports and processes that are employed by the firm to enable key risks to be identified, reported to appropriate personnel for consideration and, where required, action and managed.
 These include: